What do they look like?

 How long do they live for?

 Originally E. asinus came from the rolling desert hills and sparse vegetation of northern Africa and the Arabian Peninsula.
 They were utilized for their ability to be great desert pack animals- helping people carry goods across Egypt.
 Eventually they were domesticated in Europe and brought to North America by Christopher Columbus in 1495.
 During the Gold Rush, burros were brought by Mexican explorers, and either escaped or were abandoned.
-The descendent of these burros are many of the invasive burros we see today.
+The descendents of these burros are many of the invasive burros we see today.

 Who do they affect?

 Invasive burros eat a lot!
 The desert ecosystem is already sparse with vegetation and forage eaten by burros can have a big effect on what is available to native animals.
 In Death Valley, this has a large impact on native Bighorn Sheep.
 Bighorn Sheep also need to eat and drink water.
 Invasive burros are aggressive animals that defend their territory and young.
 They will often prevent other animals from using springs, keeping these vital few water sources from the native animals that need them too.
-They don’t just out compete native plant-eaters, but their forage reduces the amount of seeds available, affecting seed-eating birds as well.
+They don’t just out compete native plant-eaters, but their foraging reduces the amount of seeds available, affecting seed-eating birds as well.